Seeking Financial Compensation For Financial Losses Suffered From An Attorney’s Dishonesty

 Attorneys who steal from their clients not only break the trust between them and their clients, they also break the law and can be charged with a criminal offense.

-Some attorneys who steal from their clients are stealing from clients who are vulnerable and who do not have much to begin with.
+Some attorneys steal from vulnerable clients who do not have much to begin with.
 This can make the attorney’s theft even more devastating.

 Some clients who suffer financial losses through the dishonest conduct of their attorneys often end up losing everything.
 Even when the attorney goes to prison for many years, the client may only find a small measure of satisfaction.